bleachevil/Project3/README.md

 * Why should they hold until maturity?
 Why not withdraw right away?

 * How will this benefit all stakeholders?

+## TECHNICAL QUESTIONS TO ANSWER

+* How can we ensure each investor makes one deposit and cannot withdraw until all the money is pooled?

+* How can we set a cap to the contribution amount?

 ## THE TEAM